Exclusive: U.S. to leave more troops in Afghanistan than first planned - sources

 While Afghanistan's military and police remain in control of all 34 provincial capitals, violence has risen in the last year and the rate of casualties suffered by local security forces has been described by the U.S. military as unsustainable.

-Around 4,600 members of the Afghan security forces have been killed already in 2014, more than six percent higher than the same period of 2013.
+Around 4,600 members of the Afghan security forces have been killed already in 2014, more than 6 percent higher than the same period of 2013.

 The Taliban, ousted in 2001, has become increasingly bold in its attacks and controls several districts across a country where access to many areas is still limited by rugged terrain and poor security.